isyedamaan/ML-project/README.md

 # ML-project
 Python-based ALL (Acute Lymphoblastic Leukemia) Cell Image Classifier application made on a Convolutional Neural Network model.
+Made under the supervision of Dr.Erma for WIA1006 - Machine Learning at Universiti Malaya.

+---

 ![Poster](Images/Poster.png)

 ---